mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

-All errors from the MongoClient interacting with the key vault collection MUST be distinguished in some way (e.g. exception type) to make it easier for users to distinguish when a command fails due to behind-the-scenes operations required for encryption or decryption.
+All errors from the MongoClient interacting with the key vault collection MUST be distinguished in some way (e.g. exception type) to make it easier for users to distinguish when a command fails due to behind-the-scenes operations required for encryption, decryption, or key management.

 Drivers MUST apply timeouts to operations executed as part of client-side encryption per `Client Side Operations
 Timeout: Client Side Encryption